zengm-games/json-web-streams/README.md

 - validator for output objects?

+add example for multiple jsonPaths

 ## Future

 Support wildcard keys of an object, somehow emit the wildcard value or full path as 3rd argument

+More JSONPath stuff, like ranges

 Support validating schema of emitted objects